federicomor/frenet-trihedron/README.md

 # frenet-trihedron
-Visual representation of the Frenet Trihedron for a parametric space curve
+Visual representation of the Frenet Trihedron for a parametric space curve.

+[ Rappresentazione grafica del Triedro di Frenet per curve parametriche nello spazio.]

 ## Usage
 In the file frenet.jl set the variables: